nikic/PHP-Parser/UPGRADE-4.0.md

   `Class_::VISIBILITY_MODIFIER_MASK`.
 * The XML serializer has been removed.
 As such, the classes `Serializer\XML`, and `Unserializer\XML`, as well as the interfaces `Serializer` and `Unserializer` no longer exist.
+* The `BuilderAbstract` class has been removed.
+It's functionality is moved into `BuilderHelpers`.
+  However, this is an internal class and should not be used directly.